You can expect a fixed monthly fee of $1,500 to $10,000 (or 10-20% of ad spend) as a PPC management fee, depending on fee structures.

 Display ads can be a good way to reach a different audience.
 But, the downside is they typically don’t get as many clicks as search ads.
 Stats show the average click-through rate (CTR) is 3.17% for search ads, and the average CTR for and for display ads is 0.46%.

 7. Retargeting ads

 Retargeting ads re-engage prospects who have already moved down the funnel, or shown some potential for converting.
 These ads use Google pixel to track website visitors on different websites, and to target them there.

 For example, if you were halfway through booking your flights to Dubai on one website, and a few days later, you find yourself surrounded by display ads for Dubai tourism, it’s likely a retargeted ad.

 While retargeting still works, remember that iOS 14.5 has already affected third party tracking and Google is expected to follow suit in 2023.

-Managing PPC is no easy task.
-And understanding the different pricing models and services you can expert will help you find the right PPC management team for your needs.
+Managing paid search is no easy task.
+And understanding PPC management price models and services you can expect will help you find the right team for your needs.
 You’ll be targeting the right prospects, capturing more customers, and reducing your PPC budget in no time.